sparkfunX/Satellite_Transceiver_Function_Board__Swarm_M138/docs/troubleshooting_tips.md

 If you are unable to power up your M138 modem and/or are unable to communicate with it, it may be because the M.2 contacts (gold fingers) are slightly out of alignment.

 Remove the screws, remove the function board, re-insert it while pushing it gently over to one side, and replace the screws.
 If you are still unable to communicate with the modem, repeat the process and gently push to the other side as you re-insert the board.
 Tighten both screws a little at a time to prevent the board from 'walking' out of alignment.
-Please see the table in the **Hardware Assembly** section for more details.
+Please see the **Product Manual - Hardware Assembly** section for more details.

 ### Swarm Satellite Communication